Christia Obcordata Grow & Care Guide (Swallowtail Butterfly Plant)

 Just make sure they receive enough light so that they don’t become leggy.

-Water and Humidity for Christia Obcordata
+Water for Christia Obcordata

 This plant needs lots of water to grow properly.
 Watering regularly is essential.
 Focus on watering the roots and avoid overwatering.